Zaid-Ajaj/the-elmish-book/chapters/fable/observations.md

 # Observations

 You might be wondering why we made the trivial counter application in the previous section and had it implement some silly requirements.
-Well, this is because it is simple enough to qualify as "Hello world" and at the same time shows you what Fable is all about, so let us go through the main points I wanted to conclude from the tiny counter app:
+Well, this is because it is simple enough to qualify as "Hello world" and at the same time shows you what Fable is all about.
+So let us go through the main points I wanted to conclude from the tiny counter app.

 ### Fable is a general-purpose compiler

-Assuming you have done any JavaScript development before, you surely have noticed how similar the F# code looked like in the first listing.
+Assuming you have done any JavaScript development before, you surely noticed how similar the F# code looked to a JavaScript program.
 In fact, if I was using pure JavaScript to implement the same app it would look something like this:
 ```js
 const increase = document.getElementById("increase")
 const decrease = document.getElementById("decrease")